 I’m sure you spend most of your day just appreciating the beauty and cuteness of your newborn.

-I remember staring at my babies when they were still tiny bubs!
+I remember staring at my babies when they were tiny!
 It’s just a mother thing, right?

-But then, the longer we look at our babies, the more we observe this funny and a little peculiar habit of theirs!
+But then, the longer we look at our babies, the more we observe this funny and peculiar habit of theirs!

 They love sticking out their tongues.

 Is your baby sticking his or her tongue out all the time?

 Funny as it is to look at, this is a baby’s form of communication.